Presbyterian and Reformed History and Confessions

 Some special Topics.

 Benton Johnson, Dean R. Hoge, and Donald A. Luidens, “Mainline Churches: The Real Reason for Decline,” March 1993, Number 31, First Things: 13-18.
+A summary treatment of their sociological study findings in Vanishing Boundaries: The Religion of Mainline Protestant Baby Boomers.
+Louisville: Westminster/John Knox Press, 1994.
 To go with the volumes in “The Presbyterian Presence: The Twentieth Century Experience” series below.

 Douglass, Jane Dempsey.
 Women, Freedom, and Calvin.
 Philadelphia: Westminster, 1985.
 Works through this issue in the context of Late Medieval and Reformation theology, and teaches how to work with Calvin’s way of entering into biblical interpretation, theological construction, and a continuing theological and social issue.